Dolly Parton Fast Facts

 Has sold more than 100 million albums worldwide.

-Founder of the Dollywood Foundation which was created to help inspire children in her home town to "Dream More, Learn More, Care More, and Be More!"

-The Dollywood Foundation currently funds the Dolly Parton Imagination Library -- a program which began in Sevier County, Tennessee, and provides preschool-aged children with a book every month from birth to kindergarten.
+Founder of the Dollywood Foundation, which funds Dolly Parton's Imagination Library -- a program which began in Sevier County, Tennessee, and provides preschool-aged children with a book every month from birth to kindergarten.
 The program has spread to other parts of the country and internationally.

 Was born fourth of 12 children.
 Six of her siblings worked as professional musicians.

-Her family was very poor when she was growing up, which was an inspiration for some of her earlier songs.

-Timeline: 1957 - Records her first song, "Puppy Love," with Goldband Records.
+1957 - Records her first song, "Puppy Love," with Goldband Records.

 1959 - First guest appearance on the Grand Ole Opry at the age of 13.